'City in transition': New York vies to turn page on pandemic

 The sidewalks and skyscrapers of midtown Manhattan, for instance, are still noticeably empty.
 Big corporate employers largely aren't looking to bring more workers back until fall, and only if they feel it's safe, said Kathryn Wylde, CEO of the Partnership for New York City, a major employers group.

 “Shutting down was easy.
-Reopening is hard," Wylde said after a meeting last week with a group of CEOs.
+Reopening is hard," Wylde said.
 "All the employers say that there still is fear and some resistance to coming back.”

 Besides virus fears, companies and workers are wondering about safety, she said.